If you’re looking for a fun and exciting destination for a city break, consider spending a weekend in Mexico City.

 A large number of airlines fly into Mexico City, including most major North American and European carriers, so you shouldn’t have any problem finding a flight that works for you.

 Once you arrive at the airport, there are several ways to get into the city.
 I recommend taking an Uber, which is by far the easiest and quickest way to get to wherever you need to go.
 Alternatively, you could take the Metro from the airport.
+See my full article on how to get from the Mexico City airport to downtown.

 If you’re already in Mexico, it may be cheaper to take a bus to Mexico City.
 There are several bus companies that operate routes to and from the city, including ADO, Primera Plus, and others.